-Field Description 79 Second Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the second bridge railroad 3 .
-80 Third Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the third bridge railroad 3 .
+Field Description 79 Second Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the second bridge railroad ^{3} .
+80 Third Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the third bridge railroad ^{3} .
 81 Fourth Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the fourth bridge railroad 3 .
-82 Fifth Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the fifth bridge railroad ^{3} .
+82 Fifth Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the fifth bridge railroad 3 .
 83 Sixth Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the sixth bridge railroad 3 .
 84 Seventh Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the seventh bridge railroad 3 .
-This field has been removed from the 900-byte file layout.
-85 Eighth Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the eighth bridge railroad.
-3 This field has been removed from the 900-byte file layout.
+This field has been removed from the 913-byte file layout.
+85 Eighth Interchange RR Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the eighth bridge railroad 3 .
+This field has been removed from the 913-byte file layout.
 86 Termination Railroad Alpha (4-character alpha) The Accounting Rule 260 alpha abbreviation for the termination railroad 3 .
 87 Junction Frequency (1-digit numeric) This figure represents the total number of junctions (between railroads) in the route 6 .
-88 Theoretical Expansion Factor (3-digit numeric) The theoretical expansion factor is the inverse of the sampling rate, as indicated by the stratum identification in item 26, and is used to expand the car, ton, trailer/container and revenue statistics to 100% levels 6 .
+88 Theoretical Expansion Factor (3-digit numeric) The theoretical expansion factor is the inverse of the sampling rate, as indicated by the stratum identification in field 26, and is used to expand the car, ton, trailer/container, and revenue statistics to 100% levels 6 .

 Field Description 89 Routing Error Flag (1-character alpha) This field contains either a 'T' (true) or an 'F' (false).
-An 'F' indicates that Railinc was not able to sufficiently identify the actual origin or termination point of the route, so as to calculate a carrying distance for one or more railroads in the route.
-An 'F' in this field will be accompanied by a '99999' in the total distance field (and one or more railroad distance fields), and '99999' in all of the split revenue fields 6 .
-90 STB Car Type (2-digit numeric) The STB car type is inferred from the AAR Equipment Type, as described in item 70, and corresponds to the line number on STB Form 710 for type of car 4 .
+An 'F' indicates that Railinc was not able to sufficiently identify the actual origin or termination point of the route, to calculate a carrying distance for one or more railroads in the route.
+An 'F' in this field will be accompanied by a '99999' in the total distance field (and one or more railroad distance fields), and '99999' in all the split revenue fields 6 .
+90 STB Car Type (2-digit numeric) The STB car type is inferred from the AAR Equipment Type, as described in field 70, and corresponds to the line number on STB Form 710 for type of car 4 .
 (See Table 4-9 .
 STB Car Types) 4 92 AAR/Railinc Error Codes (2-digit numeric, repeated 3 times) Up to 3 two-digit error codes are appended to the end of each waybill record.
 Refer to the following sub-section, entitled "Waybill Error Codes and Messages," for specific error code definitions 5 .
-93 Car Ownership Category (1-character alpha) Alpha/numeric code which identifies the owner of the car: (R) Railroad owned; (P) Privately Owned; (T) Trailer Train2 94 AAR Trailer/Container Equipment Type Code (4-character alphanumeric) Alpha/numeric code giving a general physical description of the type of intermodal equipment 2 .
+93 Car Ownership Category (1-character alpha) Designates the Car Owner Category: (R) Railroad owned (P) Privately owned (T) TTX owned 94 AAR Trailer/Container Equipment Type Code (4-character alphanumeric) Alpha/numeric code giving a general physical description of the type of intermodal equipment 2 .
 Note: If Trailer/Container unit was not found in Umler it has been given the most common trailer or container type for its STC Code.
 95 Deregulation Date (8-digit numeric) The exact date (ccyymmdd) of the commodity's deregulation where, $cc = century$, $yy = year$, $mm = month$, $dd = day^8$.
 Note: Use of this flag will only be determined by commodity, not equipment type.